 Contactors are categorised based on the type of load (IEC utilisation categories – 60947) and current and power rating (NEMA size).

-AC-3: Starting and switching off Squirrel-cage motors during running time
+- AC-3: Starting and switching off Squirrel-cage motors during the running time

 Application of contactors

 Contactors are used in motor starter either Direct-on-line or Star Delta along with thermal overload relays or motor protection circuit breakers.
 Even in our homes, one can find it inside the pump starters.

 In capacitor banks, capacitor contactors are used for switching of capacitors based on the correction requirements.
 Capacitor switching contactors are specially designed to control high transient currents during switching of contactors.

 Contactors are used in the switching of street, commercial and residential lights.
 Especially timer controlled lighting systems uses contactors for switching.
 Latch type contactors are also available.
 In this type of contactors, two coils are available, one for opening and the other for closing.
 Closing coil closes the contacts, when excited and cuts off the supply to the coil.
 Contact is then held closed mechanically.
 The second coil is used for opening the contacts.